Pinhole Glasses

 Merchants state that after prolonged use, the plastic grating

 should become easy to ignore.
-However, each time the user blinks,
+However, each time the user

-reduce the amount of light falling onto the retina and thus will
+will reduce the amount of light falling onto the retina and thus

-reminded of the dark grating covering their eyes.
+constantly reminded of the dark grating covering their eyes.

 Pinhole glasses have been marketed by various companies on the